 These two baptisms took place not at High Ercall, but at another Shropshire parish church some distance away – St Michael & All Angels in Alberbury (pictured above).
 It would appear that this Atcherley family was residing within that parish at the time, although the family’s abode was not recorded in the register.
 I have found no other records connecting these Atcherleys to Alberbury: records from 1750 onwards almost always place them in the parish of Ercall Magna.
 Almost always…

 1750 was the year in which John Atcherley the elder died, aged about 35, and was buried at High Ercall.
 Thirteen years later, in 1763, “Thomas Son of Mrs Elizabeth Atcherley of the Moor was Buried May the Twenty Second” at the age of 22.
-Just over a month before this sad event, a happier one had occurred – Thomas’s brother John Atcherley, by that time aged 24, was married.
+Just over a month before this sad event, a happier one had occurred – Thomas’s brother (and the subject of this story) John Atcherley, by that time aged 24, was married.
 His wedding was one of the events which did not take place in the parish of Ercall Magna.